craftzdog/NRBlurryStepOutAnimatedTransitioning/README.md

 ![Screenshot01](./Sample/screenshot1.png)
 ![Screenshot02](./Sample/screenshot2.png)

-## How to use
+## Installation

-Add `NRBlurryStepOutAnimatedTransitioning.h,m` to your project.
+Just add `NRBlurryStepOutAnimatedTransitioning.h,m` into your project.

-In your header:
+### CocoaPods

+Add below line into your `Podfile`:

+	pod 'NRBlurryStepOutAnimatedTransitioning', '~> 0.1.0'

+Then, run `$ pod install`

+## Easy to use

+In your header file, add `UIViewControllerTransitioningDelegate` protocol to your view controller class:

     @interface NRPresentedViewController : UIViewController<UIViewControllerTransitioningDelegate>
     @end

-In your source:
+In your source file:

     #import "NRBlurryStepOutAnimatedTransitioning.h"